A rough start to new year: Covid, heat, staff shortages and a rat infestation force closure of schools and districts

 Meanwhile, Pittsburgh Public Schools has pushed back the start of school two weeks, to Sept.
 8, because of a shortage of bus drivers.
 Superintendent Anthony Hamlet announced that if enough drivers cannot be found, the districts may have to institute hybrid learning — with some classes taking place at home and others online.

 In Virginia, a few school districts, including Orange and Buckingham counties, closed for a few days recently because of excessive heat — with temperatures above 100 degrees.
-Daisy Hicks, the superintendent of Buckingham County Public School Superintendent, said in a statement to NBC29: “Our school buses do not have air conditioning and with the mandate of students wearing masks on the buses, this decision was made for the safety of our students.”
+Daisy Hicks, the superintendent of Buckingham County Public Schools, said in a statement to NBC29: “Our school buses do not have air conditioning and with the mandate of students wearing masks on the buses, this decision was made for the safety of our students.”

 And at Schurr High School in California’s Montebello Unified School District, teachers returned to prepare their classrooms last week to find an infestation of rats, according to the Los Angeles Times.
 There were “dead rats on the floor, rat nests in the cabinets, excrement on desks.”